shanecoen/code-institute-portfolio-3/README.md

 This game was deployed using Heroku and it can be viewed below:<br> [Mine Hunter](https://minehunter-sc.herokuapp.com/)

-In order to deploy this game a number of steps had to be undertaken;
+In order to deploy this game a number of steps had to be undertaken:

 1. Push most up-to-date code to GitHub
 2. If necessary, make sure the requirements for the project are added to the requirements.txt file prior to deployment.